 As I was writing this review I spoke to a college student who told me he purchased kratom at a gas station!
 Was he really buying mitragyna speciosa or something else?
-I have no idea although I'd be cautions of buying mitragyna at gas stations.
-As this News report tells us some products may have no kratom :
+I have no idea although I'd be cautious about buying mitragyna at gas stations.
+As this News broadcast tells us some products may contain no kratom :

 There are many brands of Kratom out there.
 For example, just a few include: